BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Two-Stage Fuzzing Tool: BiFuzz

-\figref{fig:method2} provides an overview of fuzzing process in \toolname.
-The tool operates within the IDE (i.e., \textit{Unity Editor}) and iteratively generates and mutates an initial input. \toolname{} performs fuzzing in two stages: \textit{a global fuzzing} and \textit{a local fuzzing}. \figref{fig:method2} includes both stages of fuzzing.
-In the process of \textit{a global fuzzing}, \toolname{} determines the order in which players pass through keypoints, which are represented as yellow stars.
-During \textit{a local fuzzing}, waypoints---represented as red stars---are added between each pair of yellow stars determined in \textit{a global fuzzing}. \toolname{} simulates player character movements by navigating through these waypoints, enabling detailed map exploration. \toolname{} repeats these two fuzzing stages until it processes the number of frames defined by a tester for the target video game.
+\figref{fig:method2} provides an overview of the \toolname{} fuzzing process.
+The tool operates within the IDE (i.e., \textit{Unity Editor}) and iteratively generates and mutates an initial input. \toolname{} performs fuzzing in two stages: \textit{Global Fuzzing (GF)} and \textit{Local Fuzzing (LF)}. \figref{fig:method2} includes both stages of fuzzing.
+In the \textit{GF} process, \toolname{} determines the order in which players pass through keypoints, which are represented as yellow stars.
+During \textit{LF}, waypoints, represented as red stars, are added between each pair of yellow stars determined in \textit{GF}. \toolname{} simulates player character movements by navigating through these waypoints, enabling detailed map exploration.
+In addition, execution traces and outcomes are recorded so that the generated inputs can be reproduced. \toolname{} repeats these two fuzzing stages until it processes the number of frames defined by a tester for the target video game.
 Let $m$ denote the number of iterations during the tester-defined time, and let $t$ be a natural number such that $t \leq m$.
 Let $R_1, R_2, ..., R_m$ be the iteration results obtained from the $1$st to the $m$-th iterations.
-Subsequently, each result $R_t$ and the corresponding detected failure $F_t$ are represented in the following format:
+Subsequently, each result $R_t$ and the corresponding detected issues $F_t$ are represented as $F_t = (R_t, C_t)$, where $R_t = Pass / Fail / Timeout$. $C_t$ is defined only when $R_t$ is $Fail$, indicating the coordinate of an occurred issue. $R_t$ is $Fail$ if \toolname{} detects an issue, and $Pass$ if the entire input sequence is executed without detecting any issues.
+Furthermore, to prevent excessive delays caused by a large input sequence, the value of $R_t$ is set to $Timeout$ if the elapsed time of an iteration exceeds a tester-defined threshold.
+The termination condition for \toolname{} is when a target video game reaches the number of frames specified by a tester.
+Furthermore, each iteration considers two cases. \toolname{} selects the appropriate case based on observing the $F_t$.
+The following outlines the two cases.
+If the result matches that of the previous iteration, \toolname{} proceeds to Case 1, executing both \textit{GF and LF}.
+Otherwise, it proceeds to Case 2, executing only \textit{LF}.
+The details of \textit{GF} and \textit{LF} are described below.